-Brandon has been a high school teacher for the past seventeen years, and it was in the high school classroom that many of his stories first took shape.
+Brandon has been a high school teacher for the past twenty years, and it was in the high school classroom that many of his stories first took shape.
 Teaching about the places where he has lived and loved, especially his family’s home state of Missouri and his wife’s country of origin, Indonesia.

 Brandon first took storytelling outside of the classroom when he won the Moth StorySLAM at Berkeley in 2015 for the theme, “The Fast Lane.”
 This led to five more Moth performances including two GrandSLAM titles at the Castro Theatre in San Francisco.
 Locally he has won several slams at West Side Stories, which include two GrandSlam titles at the Mystic Theatre in Petaluma.

 Once while reading an issue of Storyteller Magazine, Brandon came across an article about Story Swaps, and it featured the “Do Tell Story Swap” in Santa Rosa.
 He began attending these regularly and quickly started participating in the yearly Tellabration!™ events held every November.
 In 2015 he was a featured teller for “Do Tell” (along with Muriel Johnson) and then the following year at the Delta Wordweaver Tellabration!™ in Antioch.
 That same year he hosted the “Do Tell” Tellabration!™ and was able to share the stage with Diane Ferlatte.

 In 2017, the Bay Area Storytelling Festival was reborn as The Wine Country Spoken Word Festival.
 Brandon hosted the Liars Contest and introduced Bil Lepp and Willy Claflin.
 He was a teller for the closing concert that year for the Sunday SAC workshop series.
 In 2018 Brandon returned as a featured teller, taking the stage for the Sunday event for a full hour.
 He was part of the closing concert, which featured Bil Lepp and Elizabeth Ellis.